A11yReadTech/ARC/README.md

-# APRG • Accessible Percepual Readability Guidelines
+# APRG • Accessible Perceptual Readability Guidelines
-**A set of web-standard guidelines for text and non-text for use with APCA contrast algorithm.**
+**A set of web-standard guidelines for visual content for use with the APCA contrast algorithm.**

 http://git.readtech.org